-- can, for example, be achieved by additional investments in infrastructure which allow for additional capacity so that there is no negative impact on IAS quality. - 113.
+- 116. Specialised services shall only be offered when the network capacity is sufficient such that the IAS is not degraded (e.g. due to increased latency or jitter or lack of bandwidth) by the addition of specialised services.
+Both in the short and in the long term, specialised services shall not lead to a deterioration of the general IAS quality for endusers.
+This can, for example, be achieved by additional investments in infrastructure which allow for additional capacity so that there is no negative impact on IAS quality. - 117.
 In a network with limited capacity, IAS and specialised services could compete for overall network resources.
 In order to safeguard the availability of general quality of IAS, the Regulation does not allow specialised services if the network capacity is not sufficient to provide them in addition to any IAS provided, because this would lead to degradation of the IAS and thereby circumvent the Regulation.
-It is the general quality of the IAS which is protected from degradation by the Regulation, rather than specialised services. - 114.
-This implies that, in order to ensure the quality of specialised services, ISPs would have to ensure sufficient network capacity for both any IAS offers provided over the infrastructure and for specialised services.
-If not, provision of specialised services would not be allowed under the Regulation. - 115.
+It is the general quality of the IAS which is protected from degradation by the Regulation, rather than specialised services. - 118.
+NRAs should assess whether, in order to ensure the quality of specialised services, ISPs have ensured sufficient network capacity for both any IAS offers provided over the infrastructure and for specialised services.
+If not, provision of specialised services would not be allowed under the Regulation. - 119.
 NRAs could request information from ISPs regarding how sufficient capacity is ensured, and at which scale the service is offered (e.g. networks, coverage and end-users).
-NRAs could then assess how ISPs have estimated the additional capacity required for their specialised services and how they have ensured that network elements and connections have sufficient capacity available to provide specialised services in addition to any IAS provided. - 116.
-NRAs should assess whether or not there is sufficient capacity for IAS when specialised services are provided, for example, by performing measurements of IAS.23 Methodologies for such measurements have been relatively well developed during BEREC's Net Neutrality QoS workstreams in recent years and will continue to be improved.
+NRAs could then assess how ISPs have estimated the additional capacity required for their specialised services and how they have ensured that network elements and connections have sufficient capacity available to provide specialised services in addition to any IAS provided. - 120.
+NRAs should assess whether or not there is sufficient capacity for IAS when specialised services are provided, for example, by performing measurements of IAS.28 Methodologies for such measurements have been relatively well developed during BEREC's Net Neutrality QoS workstreams in recent years and will continue to be improved.